 And, if you can’t reach an agreement, the only option might be to let the courts decide who gets what.

 If your bank or building society goes bust

-Just like other accounts, joint accounts are protected by the Financial Services Compensation Scheme (FSCS).
+Just like other accounts, joint accounts are protected by the Financial Services Compensation Scheme (FSCS) – up to £85,000.

 For joint accounts, the FSCS assumes that each account holder holds an equal share.